alex-piccione/AutoCryptoTrader/README.md

 The goal of this project is to allow me to learn F#.

-The project is a bot for trading on a cryptocurrency market.
+The project is a bot for trading on a cryptocurrency markets.

 ## How it works

 The running process buy a predefined amount of tokens at the current market price.
-It then place a sell limit order on the market at a calculated price.
+It then creates a sell limit order on the market at a calculated price.
 The sell price is calculated using a configurable percentage.
-When the sell is executed the program wait for a specific amount of time and then make a new purchase.
+When the sell is executed the program wait for a specific amount of time and then repeats the process.

 ### when to buy ?

+This logic is not defined yet.
-When the price goes dowd on X% after X seconds ?
+When the price goes down of a P percentage after X seconds ?

 ## Simulation